 Both expressions above are valid only when \(\theta\) is measured in radians.
 The small-angle approximation considers only the first nontrivial term in the sum.

-In Figure 6.9.1 you can see a graphical representation of the small-angle approximation for the \(\sin(\theta)\) function.
+The figure below shows a graphical representation of the small-angle approximation for the \(\sin(\theta)\) function.
 You can see the linear function \(\theta\) and the trigonometric function \(\sin(\theta)\) closely match each other when the angle is small.

 ExercisesActivities